 Frances and I were married in 1974.
 She is in the picture with our daughter Lindsay.
 Near the end of 2007, Frances was diagnosed with Motor Neurone Disease, a neurological disorder with no cure and no treatment.
 It results in progressive paralysis of the muscles, and is terminal.
 Some day I shall tell of the bravery and dignity with which she fought this cruel disease.
 We lost her on the 22nd January, 2011.
 She was the best person I ever knew.

 This is our first born, Lindsay.
 She has been married to Dean since 2003.
-She graduated with honours from Roehampton in London, and now teaches in a small school in Kent.
+She graduated with honours from Roehampton in London, and now teaches.

-This is our son, Alasdair, pictured at Lindsay’s wedding in 2003.
+This is our son, Alasdair, pictured at Lindsay’s wedding.
 A keen cyclist, he plays, and referees at, ice hockey, and also plays in a rock band.

 One of my recreations is researching the origins and history of my family, I task I have come to learn is never-ending.
 The combination of puzzle-solving and detective work and discovery is compelling.
 As stories emerge, I shall post them here, under the category ‘MacPhee Genealogy’.